abpframework/abp/docs/en/Blob-Storing.md

 ### About Naming the BLOBs

 Naming BLOBs has not a forcing rule.
 A BLOB name is just a string that is unique per container.
 However, different storage providers may conventionally implement some practices.
-For example, the [File System Provider](Blob-Storing-File-System.md) use directory separator (`/`) and file extensions in your BLOB name (if your blob name is `images/common/x.png` then it is saved as `x.png` in the `images/common` folder of the root container folder).
+For example, the [File System Provider](Blob-Storing-File-System.md) use directory separators (`/`) and file extensions in your BLOB name (if your BLOB name is `images/common/x.png` then it is saved as `x.png` in the `images/common` folder of the root container folder).

 ## Configuring the Containers